top of page

 Public Relations events and operations on board LOVE THE OCEAN.

-ENCOURAGE RESPECT AND LOVE THE OCEAN
+RESPECT & LOVE THE OCEAN

 The OceanoScientific Explorer is given a concept name